chainwayxyz/citrea-docs/developer-documentation/deployment-guide/configure-hardhat.md

 [Hardhat](https://hardhat.org/) is a development environment to compile, deploy, test, and debug your Ethereum software.
 It helps developers manage the entire development cycle of their smart contracts.
 Hardhat is a popular choice for developers who want to build, test, and deploy smart contracts on the Ethereum network.

 This guide will walk you through configuring Hardhat to work with Citrea.
-You will learn how to set up Hardhat to deploy smart contracts on Citrea Devnet.
+You will learn how to set up Hardhat to deploy smart contracts on Citrea Testnet.

 ## Hardhat Installation